 With a combination of professional support, group support, and personal support, you can gain the strength you need to begin your journey to recovery.

 Understanding your addiction triggers can help you to avoid relapses.
-When something, someone, or a situation triggers your addiction, it’s essential to find healthy ways to cope.
-Finding your coping methods is key to minimizing the risk of the relapse, but there are some common, effective coping mechanisms you can use.
-These include:
+When something, someone, or a situation triggers your addiction, it’s essential to find healthy coping ways.
+Finding your coping methods is key to minimizing the risk of relapse, but you can use some common, effective coping mechanisms.

 When you’re receiving treatment for drug addiction or alcohol misuse, planning trigger coping strategies will be an integral part of the program.
 You may assume that avoiding triggers is the most effective way of dealing with them, but there are other steps you can take too.

-By keeping yourself healthy, you can give yourself the best chance of successfully resisting triggers when they are presented to you.
+By keeping yourself healthy, you can give yourself the best chance to successfully resist triggers when presented to you.
 You may already be familiar with the acronym H.A.L.T, which stands for Hungry, Angry, Lonely, and Tired.
 These are four feelings or emotions which can make relapses more likely, so take the time to avoid them.
 Keep yourself well-nourished, learn to socialize in healthy surroundings, get enough sleep, and learn how to manage your emotions with healthier outlets.

 While it won’t always be possible to avoid triggers, having effective coping mechanisms and strategies will ensure that you’re able to resist triggers and continue living a healthy and sober lifestyle.

-A drug-free lifestyle isn’t solely about cutting out drugs and/or alcohol.
+A drug-free lifestyle isn’t solely about cutting out drugs and alcohol.
 It involves removing drug-related people, situations, and environments from your lifestyle too.
-If you continue to socialize with friends you used to take drugs with, for example, this will increase the chances of you relapsing.
+If you continue to socialize with friends you used to take drugs with, this will increase your chances of relapsing.